 Step 1: your programme requirements

-Turn to the entry for your chosen programme and read about the requirements for your programme.
+Check the programme page for your chosen programme and read about the requirements.
 Make a note of how many credits you need to choose from each term and whether these should be chosen from Stage 1, Stage 2 or Stage 3 modules.
-For diplomas, optional modules may need to be chosen from a restricted list, or from a particular subject area (see Academic subject areas).back to top

 Step 2: searching the module catalogue

-Using Kent’s online module catalogue you can search for undergraduate modules in the humanities, social sciences or sciences by clicking on the relevant tab.
-The modules available are listed under Stages 1, 2 and 3.
-If you click on the relevant stage, you are provided with a list of module titles.
+Using Kent’s online module catalogue you can search for undergraduate modules.
 To access all the information you need about any module, simply click on its title in the list.
 This gives you the module entry (see the Example module tab).back to top

 Step 3: studying for a module

-The module synopsis gives you an overview of what you study within each module.
+The overview will detail what you study within each module.
 Please read this part carefully to make sure that it covers topics that you are likely to find interesting.
 You should also consider whether the module is at the right level.

-- Certificate modules are offered at Stage 1.
+- Certificate (Level 4) modules are offered at Stage 1.
 These modules are often a good way to explore a new area of study.

-- Intermediate modules are at a higher level than certificate modules and are usually offered at Stages 2 and 3.
+- Intermediate (Level 5) modules are at a higher level than certificate modules and are usually offered at Stages 2 and 3.

 - Some modules also have pre-requisites.
 If you choose one of these modules, you will need to show equivalent experience to those listed within the pre-requisite modules.